 In the majority of cases, it is limited companies who are the recipients of winding up petitions.
-However a winding-up petition can also be issued against unregistered businesses, such as a sole-traders, partnerships and unincorporated associations and clubs, but there are some differences to the process followed.
+However, a winding-up petition can also be issued against unregistered businesses, such as a sole-traders, partnerships and unincorporated associations and clubs, but there are some differences to the process.

-Unregistered entities, are not separate legal entities and could be sole-traders or unlimited partnerships where the owners do not have the protection of limited liability; personal assets could be at risk in an insolvency situation.
+Unlimited companies are businesses such as a partnership or sole traders.
+This means they are not separate legal entities from their companies and owners do not have the protection of limited liability, which means personal assets, such as a house or a car could be at risk in an insolvency situation.

 The winding up of an insolvent unregistered organisation

-When an unregistered business is served with a winding-up petition, it will have the option to dispute the petition or it can let the petition go through unchallenged which will lead to the winding up of the entity.
+When an unlimited liability company is served with a winding-up petition, it will have the option to dispute the petition, or it can let the petition go through unchallenged.
+Eventually, this will lead to the winding up of the entity.

-As the owners or partners of an unregistered business do not have the same legal protection as the directors of a limited company.
-You may be responsible for the debt featured in the petition and any other company debts.
+Owners or partners of an unregistered business do not have the same limited liability protection as directors of a limited company.
+Effectively this means you may be responsible for the debt featured in the petition and any other company debts.